Marker Logo

 this page online

+Location.
 35° 30.479′ N, 87° 27.652′ W. Marker is near Hohenwald, Tennessee, in Lewis County.
-Marker can be reached from Campground Road near Summertown Highway (Route 20).
+It can be reached from Campground Road near Summertown Highway (Route 20).
 The marker is located on a footpath in Meriwether Lewis Monument and Gravesite.
 The Monument and Gravesite may be found at MP 385.9 on the Natchez Trace Parkway.
 Touch for map.
 Marker is in this post office area: Hohenwald TN 38462, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-The Natchez Trace – Early American Trail (about 400 feet away, measured in a direct line); Meriwether Lewis: Life Compass (about 600 feet away); Grinder House (about 600 feet away); Natchez Trace (approx. 0.2 miles away); Meriwether Lewis (approx. ¼ mile away); Metal Ford (approx. 3.2 miles away); Steele's Iron Works (approx. 3.2 miles away); Phosphate Mine (approx. 4½ miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: The Natchez Trace – Early American Trail (about 400 feet away, measured in a direct line); Meriwether Lewis: Life Compass (about 600 feet away); Grinder House (about 600 feet away); Natchez Trace (approx. 0.2 miles away); Meriwether Lewis (approx. Ό mile away); Metal Ford (approx. 3.2 miles away); Steele's Iron Works (approx. 3.2 miles away); Phosphate Mine (approx. 4½ miles away).
 Touch for a list and map of all markers in Hohenwald.

 Meriwether Lewis' Monument and Gravesite image.
 Click for full size.

-Photographed By Barry Swackhamer, June 17, 2023
+Photographed by Barry Swackhamer, June 17, 2023

 2. Meriwether Lewis' Monument and Gravesite